DataFire/Integrations/integrations/generated/azure_applicationinsights_aioperations_api/README.md

 ## Definitions

 ### ErrorResponse
-* ErrorResponse `object`: Error reponse indicates Insights service is not able to process the incoming request.
+* ErrorResponse `object`: Error response indicates Insights service is not able to process the incoming request.
 The reason is provided in the error message.
   * code `string`: Error code.
   * message `string`: Error message indicating why the operation failed.